raspberrypilearning/create-your-own-world/en/step_6.md

 	![screenshot](images/world-sign-test.png)

 + A sign isn't much good if it doesn't say anything!
-Add some more code to display a message if the sign is touching the player:
+Add some more code to display a message if the sign is touching the player sprite:

 ```blocks
 	when flag clicked